 These two different types of systems have advantages, and understanding these advantages can help guide you towards the right water softening solution for you.
 Water conditioners are advantageous if you live in an area with brine restrictions, or when access to electricity or a drain near the installation point is unavailable.

 To learn more about the advantages of these different water softening solutions, please contact Rayne Water today.
-Our water quality experts will be able to walk you through the available systems and provide you with a comprehensive breakdown of each.
+We are a trusted and reliable water softener company that has been providing clean water since 1928.
+We have quality experts who will be able to walk you through the available systems and provide you with a comprehensive breakdown of each.
 Additionally, see our guide to water softener alternatives you may not be aware of.
 Rayne Water is proud to serve California and Arizona.
 So if you need a water softener in Phoenix or a reverse osmosis system in San Diego… we’ve got you covered!